 Notes on Contributors

 Marko Banda is a PhD student and research assistant at the Department of Archaeology, Faculty of Humanities and Social Sciences, University of Zagreb.
 He is also an associate within the project ‘Late Neanderthals at the Crossroads of Central Europe and the Mediterranean’ financed by the Croatian Science Foundation.
-His interests include the lithic technology of the Middle Palaeolithic, Neanderthal behavioural adaptations, Lower-to-Middle and Middle-to-Upper Palaeolithic transitions. palaeoclimate and palaeoenviroment of the Middle and Late Pleistocene.
+His interests include the lithic technology of the Middle Palaeolithic, Neanderthal behavioural adaptations, Lower-to-Middle and Middle-to-Upper Palaeolithic transitions, palaeoclimate and palaeoenviroment of the Middle and Late Pleistocene.

-Emanuela Cristiani is an associate professor in Prehistoric Archaeology at “La Sapienza” University of Rome.
-Her research focuses on ancient hunter-gatherer societies of Italy and the Balkans, their cultural traditions, and identities.
-As a specialist of use-wear traces and residues on material culture, Emanuela Cristiani analyses techno-functional choices connected with the production and use of non-flaked stone tools, osseous artefacts, and ornaments.
+Emanuela Cristiani is an associate professor in Prehistoric Archaeology at ‘La Sapienza’ University of Rome.
+Her research focuses on ancient hunter-gatherer societies of Italy and the Balkans, their cultural traditions and identities.
+As a specialist of use-wear traces and residues on material culture, Emanuela Cristiani analyses techno-functional choices connected with the production and use of non-flaked stone tools, osseous artefacts and ornaments.
 Recently, she developed an interest in ancient dietary strategies through the analysis of dental calculus.
-Emanuela Cristiani is currently PI of the ERC Starting Grant project “Hidden foods.
-Plant foods in Palaeolithic and Mesolithic societies of SE Europe and Italy”(Grant agreement ID: 639286).
+Emanuela Cristiani is currently PI of the ERC Starting Grant project ‘Hidden foods: Plant foods in Palaeolithic and Mesolithic societies of SE Europe and Italy’ (Grant agreement ID: 639286).

-William Davies is Professor of Palaeoanthropology at the University of Southampton (UK), and has developed strong research interests in the later European Palaeolithic (100,000–10,000 years ago) over the last 30 years.
-His research has focused on integrating palaeoanthropological, palaeoclimatic and palaeoenvironmental datasets within robust chronological frameworks (Stage 3 Project, 1996–2002; S2AGES project, 2001–2004; EFCHED and RESET programmes, 2004–2013), as well as the characterisation of creativity and innovation in ceramic and other Palaeolithic technologies.
-He has lectured at the University of Southampton since 2006, and before then held post-doctoral research positions at the universities of Cambridge, Southampton, Oxford and London.
+William Davies is Professor of Palaeoanthropology at the University of Southampton (UK), and has developed strong research interests in the later European Palaeolithic (100,000–10,000 years ago) over the past 30 years.
+His research has focused on integrating palaeoanthropological, palaeoclimatic and palaeoenvironmental datasets within robust chronological frameworks (Stage 3 Project, 1996–2002; S2AGES project, 2001–4; EFCHED and RESET programmes, 2004–13), as well as the characterisation of creativity and innovation in ceramic and other Palaeolithic technologies.
+He has lectured at the University of Southampton since 2006, and before then held postdoctoral research positions at the universities of Cambridge, Southampton, Oxford and London.

 Rebecca Farbstein’s (PhD University of Cambridge) research focuses on the intersections of technology and art in the Upper Palaeolithic.
 She studies early prehistoric symbolic innovations and how technological choices impact artistic expression in a range of cultural contexts.
 She has a particular interest in the portable art and personal ornamentation of Gravettian Central and Eastern Europe.
 Since 2012, she has been studying the various Palaeolithic iterations of ceramic technology.
 She is an independent scholar, currently based in London.

-Nena Galanidou is Professor in Prehistoric Archaeology of the University of Crete.
-Her research interests include Palaeolithic Archaeology, Continental Shelf Archaeology, Ethnoarchaeology, and Public Archaeology.
+Nena Galanidou is Professor in Prehistoric Archaeology at the University of Crete.
+Her research interests include Palaeolithic archaeology, continental shelf archaeology, ethnoarchaeology and public archaeology.
 She directs field research on Lesbos and the Inner Ionian Archipelago, excavating Rodafnidia (Lower Palaeolithic) and Panthera Cave (Middle Palaeolithic).
 Beyond Greece, she has conducted fieldwork in Croatia and Israel.
-Her published work includes six books and over 65 papers.
+Her published work includes six books and more than 65 papers.
 She is an honorary visiting fellow of the University of York, and was a visiting professor at the Institut de Paléontologie Humaine, Paris.
-Her latest co-edited book is The Archaeology of Europe’s Drowned Landscapes.
+Her latest co-edited book is The Archaeology of Europe’s Drowned Landscapes (Springer, 2020).

-Ivor Janković is a Scientific advisor at the Institute for Anthropological research in Zagreb, Croatia.
-He got his M.A in Archaeology from the University of Zagreb, Croatia, his M.A in Physical Anthropology from the Northern Illinois University, USA and his PhD from the University of Zagreb Croatia, focusing on geometric morphometric of the Neandertal face.
+Ivor Janković is a scientific advisor at the Institute for Anthropological Research in Zagreb, Croatia.
+He got his MA in Archaeology from the University of Zagreb, Croatia, his MA in Physical Anthropology from the Northern Illinois University, USA and his PhD from the University of Zagreb Croatia, focusing on geometric morphometric of the Neanderthal face.
 His scientific interests are biological and cultural adaptations during the Middle and Late Pleistocene and Palaeolithic archaeology.
-He led several national and international research projects and excavations of Pleistocene sites and meaterials, and is currently Action Chair of the COST Action focuising on Neandetal Legacy.
+He led several national and international research projects and excavations of Pleistocene sites and materials, and is currently Action Chair of the COST Action focusing on Neanderthal Legacy.